top of page

 9. Writing is the hardest and most challenging language skill for second language (L2) learners.

-WeCWI encourages educators to design and develop their preferred online instructional platforms or WBIs using the internet to engage their learners towards language and cognitive developments.
-WeCWI advocates using Web 2.0 applications like a blog as an instructional tool together with the highly resourceful web widgets and hypertext.
+WeCWI encourages educators to design and develop their preferred online instructional platforms or WBIs using the Internet to engage their learners in language and cognitive development.
+WeCWI advocates using Web 2.0 applications like a blog as an instructional tool, together with highly resourceful web widgets and hypertext.

-WeCWI explores the learners’ working memory, which associates with their writing process and product, writing anxiety, and learning styles.
-Common cognitive mechanisms support the ability to learn both your mother tongue and a second language.
+WeCWI explores the learners’ working memory, associated with their writing process and product, writing anxiety, and learning styles.
+Common cognitive mechanisms support learning both one's mother tongue and a second language.

 WeCWI is initiated through a deductive approach by investigating a problem from the macro perspective (L2 writing challenges commonly faced by the learners, instructors, and institutional e-learning system) before venturing into the micro perspective (learner domain in SIL comprising complexity, deficiencies, interlanguage, and anxiety).
-WeCWI proposes a solution for the poor writing skill in seven different perspectives faced by L2 learners in the higher education context:
+WeCWI proposes a solution for poor writing skills from seven different perspectives faced by L2 learners in the higher education context:

 1. the complexity of writing skill